runpod/docs/docs/serverless/workers/vllm/overview.md

 - Selecting your deployment options
 - Configure any necessary environment variables
 - Deploy your model
+- Select your desired model type (language or vision) through the UI

 For detailed guidance on setting up, configuring, and deploying your vLLM Serverless Endpoint Worker, including compatibility details, environment variable settings, and usage examples, see [Get started](/serverless/workers/vllm/get-started).

 ### Deployment options

 - **[Configurable Endpoints](/serverless/workers/vllm/get-started#deploy-using-the-web-ui)**: (recommended) Use RunPod's Web UI to quickly deploy the OpenAI compatible LLM with the vLLM Worker.
+Select between language and vision models directly through the interface.

 - **[Pre-Built docker image](/serverless/workers/vllm/get-started#deploy-using-the-worker-image)**: Leverage pre-configured Docker image for hassle-free deployment.
 Ideal for users seeking a quick and straightforward setup process